Health Benefits of a High Fiber Diet + High Fiber Foods to Eat Today

 Fiber is one of the most important nutrients to consume.
 Learn all about the health benefits of dietary fiber and the difference between soluble and insoluble fiber in today’s post, including a list of delicious foods to include in a high fiber diet!

 Fiber is one of the most important nutrients for our diet, but it does not get the attention it deserves.
 Fiber is certainly less glamorous than other trendy nutrients, as it might evoke images of your grandparents sipping on metamucil.
 But, the benefits of fiber go so beyond keeping us regular!
-I’m all in for making fiber the coolest nutrient, and I hope you will be too after reading this post.
+As a Registered Dietitian, I’m all in for making fiber the coolest nutrient, and I hope you will be too after reading this post.

 What is Dietary Fiber?